 We adhere to professional standards

-We abide by the highest professional standards and base the services we provide to our clients on them.
+We follow the highest professional standards and base our provision of client services on them.

 We make sure our clients stay abreast of news and get together with them e.g. at conferences, training courses and seminars that we organise; we also prepare analyses, research and benchmarking studies for them.

 KPMG’s teams are made up of specialists equipped with relevant expertise and necessary experience.
 We actively control all processes of each engagement, carefully monitor and point to agreed milestones, and follow approved timetables.
 We work efficiently and make the most of our knowledge so that our cooperation with clients is as beneficial as possible.